Jamie Oliver Aubergine And Coconut Curry

 Recipe Tips

-• Freeze: Once cooled, place the curry in a freezer-safe container and freeze for up to 3 months.
+Freeze in portions in airtight containers.
+It’ll stay good for up to 3 months.
 Thaw overnight in the fridge before reheating.

-• Reheat: Pour the curry into a pan over low heat.
-Stir occasionally and add a splash of water or coconut milk if it thickens too much.
-Heat for 5-7 minutes, or until warmed through.
+Warm it gently in a pan over low heat.
+Add a splash of water or coconut milk if it’s thickened too much.
+Heat through for 5–7 minutes, stirring occasionally.

 • Calories: 304.7